Kerbalism/Kerbalism/README.md

 ### ENVIRONMENT

-The environment of space is modelled in a simple yet effective way.
+The environment of space is modeled in a simple yet effective way.
 Temperature is calculated using the direct solar flux, the indirect solar flux bouncing off from celestial bodies, and the radiative infrared cooling of their surfaces.
-The simulation of the latter is especially interesting, and contrary to popular models it is able to reproduce satisfatory results for both atmospheric and atmosphere-less worlds.
-Radiation is implemented using an overlapping hierarchy of 3d zones, modelled and rendered using signed distance fields.
-These are used to simulate inner and outer belts, magnetospheres and even the heliopause.
+The simulation of the latter is especially interesting, and contrary to popular models it is able to reproduce satisfactory results for both atmospheric and atmospheric-less worlds.
+Radiation is implemented using an overlapping hierarchy of 3d zones, modeled and rendered using signed distance fields.
+These are used to simulate inner and outer belts, magnetosphere and even the heliopause.
 Solar weather is represented by Coronal Mass Ejection events, that happen sporadically, increase radiation and cause communication blackouts.

 ### HABITAT

-The habitat of vessels is modelled in terms of internal volume, external surface, and a set of dedicated pseudo resources.
+The habitats of vessels are modeled in terms of internal volume, external surface, and a set of dedicated pseudo resources.
 These elements are then used to calculate such things as: living space per-capita, the pressure and co2 level of the internal atmosphere, and radiation shielding.
 Individual habitats can be enabled or disabled, in the editor and in flight, to reconfigure the internal space and everything associated with it during the mission.